Pete Alonso Odds to Win Home Run Crown

 New York is here to represent, with two of the top five hitters this season.
 Judge of the NY Yankees sits in the No. 1 spot midway through the season.
 But the NY Mets‘ Alonso is working to give Judge a run for his money.

-Of the top five hitters, most are within one or two homers of each other.
-If Alonso wants to catch Judge, he needs to pass up Mike Trout and Yordan Alvarez first, and put more distance between himself and Kyle Schwarber.
+Of the top six hitters, most are within one or two homers of each other.
+If Alonso wants to catch Judge, he needs to pass Mike Trout and Yordan Alvarez first, and put more distance between himself and Kyle Schwarber.

 |Player